This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 -inkey challenges/weak_rsa/key

 Huzzah.
-We see the flag:
+This is the flag:

 HTB{XXXXXXXXXXXXXXXXXXXXX}